-This Disciplined Agile Manifesto is an extension of the original Manifesto for Agile Software Development written in 2001 that reflects the philosophies behind the Disciplined Agile Delivery (DAD) framework.
+The Disciplined Agile Manifesto is an extension of the original Manifesto for Agile Software Development, written in 2001, that reflects the philosophies behind the Disciplined Agile (DA) toolkit.

 Individuals and interactions over processes and tools

 Stakeholder collaboration over contract negotiation

 Transparency over false predictability